How to Get a Business Permit in the Philippines in 2024

 - Fill the Barangay Business Request form – here is the sample

-- You must pay the amount; the cost varies but it is not expensive (around 500 to 1,000 pesos)
+- Pay the fee.
+The cost varies but it is not expensive (up to Php 1,000).

-You will receive a printed and signed barangay business permit clearance.
-This is not a barangay business permit sample; it is the real deal, so make copies of that and protect the original.
+You will receive a printed and signed approval.
+This is not a barangay business permit yet.
+However, this document is also important, so make copies of that and protect the original.

 The barangay business clearance will have the following information: